-NFL Power Rankings: Where 49ers stand after win over Saints originally appeared on NBC Sports Bayarea
+Schrock's Power Rankings: Where Bears stand after loss vs. Jets originally appeared on NBC Sports Chicago

 Week 12 of the NFL season reinforced some beliefs I've held for most of the year.